 - Interior – partitions, interior doors, false ceilings, floors, etc. Make sure all doors have been properly installed and painted.

 - Exterior – windows, doors, cladding, balconies, garages.
-Double-check that windows and doors close and open easily.
+Double-check that doors and windows close and open easily, whether horizontal sliding or fixed glass rooflights.
 Don’t forget to check on any exterior buildings included in the contract, it’s easy to overlook these!

 - Garden – fountains, green areas, driveways, etc.